alghzzawi/alghzawi/README.md

 * HTML.5
 * CSS3

-### I specialize in used react, bootstrap, heroku, netlify, node.js, mongoDB and mySQL.
+### I specialize in used react, bootstrap, heroku, netlify, node.js, mongoDB and mySQL. and the meta-skill I have is problem solving.

 ### I'm interested in learning backend and frontend, I'm learning and developing my skills.